programminghistorian/jekyll/lessons/installing-omeka.md

 First, we’ll need to install a LAMP software stack.
 LAMP stands for Linux, Apache, MySQL, and PHP, and it's the set of software that runs Omeka.
 Linux is the operating system that runs the server, Apache is the web serving software, MySQL is the database, and PHP is the language in which Omeka is written.

 Make sure you're logged in as the root user first.
 (The root user is a super-level user that has permission to run any command.)
-If you're root, typing `whoami` should return `root`; if it returns something different, switch users (`su`) to the root user with `su root`.
+If you're root, typing `whoami` should return `root`; if it returns something different, switch users (`su`) to the root user with `su root` or `sudo su root`.
 Enter the root password you set up when you created your VPS, if asked.
 Now let's update our system:

     apt-get update && apt-get upgrade